behnamriahi/AppleScrum/README.md

-**Applescrum** is a free, open source, flexible project management web application written using CakePHP.
+**Applescrum** is a free, open source, flexible project management web application Forked from orangescrum.

 #### Requirements
     * Apache with `mod_rewrite`